Can I Copy an Entire Google Drive Folder to Another Account?

 Step 1.
-Log in your Google Drive 1 account on Google Drive official website, select folders that you want to copy to your Google Drive 2 account, right-click and select “Share” from the pop-up menu.
+Log in to your Google Drive 1 account on the Google Drive official website, select folders that you want to copy to your Google Drive 2 account, right-click, and select “Share” from the pop-up menu.

 Step 2.
 Type your Google Drive 2 account as the receiver, click “Done” and choose “Send”.